FAQ

 Wait… you delete your sessions?
 What the heck?!

-Yes — once a track is finished, I delete the session file, stems, and MIDI.
-The only things that survive are the pre-master and final WAV.
+Yes — once a track is finished, I delete the session file, stems, MIDI, working exports, alternate versions, and most of the scaffolding that got it there.
+The only things I intentionally preserve are the pre-master and the final WAV.

-That habit comes from working in environments where drafts, working files, and alternate versions aren’t just clutter — they can be operational or legal liabilities.
-You learn very quickly that the only thing that truly matters is the approved final output.
+That habit comes from working in environments where drafts and working files are not just clutter.
+Once ownership turns over to a client, old versions, unused assets, abandoned edits, and stray working files can become operational headaches, version-control risks, or even legal liabilities depending on the project.
+You learn very quickly that the thing that matters is the approved final output.

 So I built that discipline into my music process.